 This is one of those recipes that I consider trans-seasonal.
 Meaning – it’s terrific for those in the dark depths of winter, and everyone sweltering in the summer sun!
 Use your slow cooker or pressure cooker to avoid steaming up your whole kitchen with the heat from the oven, or perhaps if it’s freezing where you are then you prefer to use the oven!

 Whatever your choice, you’ll find the directions in the recipe below.
 My favourite way of making slow cooked meats like this is to use the slow cooker.
 It’s the most hands off and easiest.

 Happy weekend everyone! – Nagi xx

+Video above.
 Beef brisket slow cooked until tender, then finished in the oven to get that gorgeous caramelisation, basted with a homemade BBQ Sauce that the brisket is cooked in.
-Slice it and serve as part of a hearty Southern style supper (see notes for suggestions for sides) or pile it up high on sliders!
-VIDEO below, also see notes for PRESSURE COOKER & OVEN.
+Slice it and serve as part of a hearty Southern style supper or pile it up high on sliders!
+See notes for PRESSURE COOKER & OVEN.